Lobe switching: Description

 Early radar antennas generally consisted of a number of small dipole antennas in front of a passive reflector.
 The dipoles were placed in order to have them constructively interfere in front of the antenna, thereby "aiming" the signal in that direction.
 The beam's angular spread is a function of the number of elements, with more elements producing a more tightly focussed beam.
 A huge number of such elements would be ideal, but impractical due to them having to be placed at a specific distance from each other depending on the wavelength of the radio source being used.
 In early "longwave" systems, like those used by the British and US, this forced the elements to be placed several feet apart, limiting the number of dipoles to perhaps a dozen for any reasonably sized antenna.
+The radiation pattern is called a lobe.
+The direction to the reflected image is a function of the lobe's angular dimension.

+Lobe switching uses two slightly overlapping lobes from two arrays of diploes side by side.
+According to Brown, "If the target is illuminated alternately with one lobe or the other, each lobe will yield a reflected signal, generally of different amplitude because one originates nearer the center of its lobe than the other.
+If the antenna is positioned so that the reflected signals are equal, then the target will lie on a line bisecting the angle that orients the two arrays.
+Remarkable angular accuracy can be had this way."

 The resulting beam angles for such a system were generally too wide to be used directly for gun laying.
 For instance, the US's SCR-268 had a beam width of 2 degrees, and once the target entered that beam, the operator could not easily say where in the beam it was.
 An angle accuracy of about 0.1 degree would be needed for direct gunlaying.
 In early use the system was instead paired with a searchlight, which would be directed onto the target by the radar.
 The searchlight would then track the target manually and the gunners would aim visually.
 In this role, even during the day, the range information the radar provided was still invaluable.